COVID-19 Vaccine

 The NHS will contact you if you’re eligible for the COVID-19 vaccine.

-Once the campaign starts, there will be several different ways to get the vaccine.
+There are several different ways to get the vaccine.
 You may be able to:

-• If you are registered as housebound with your GP practice and are eligible for the Spring vaccine, a vaccinator will visit you between 1st April and 17th June.
+If you are registered as housebound with your GP practice and are eligible for the Spring vaccine, a vaccinator will visit you between 1st April and 17th June.
 If you are concerned that you may have been missed, please contact your GP practice in the first instance.
 For further concerns, please reach out to the ICB Contact Us Team via email at nwicb.contactus@nhs.net or by telephone at 01603 595857.
 Please note that housebound patients cannot book through the national booking service or by calling 119.

 Extra doses of the COVID-19 vaccine